zendratodaeli/exercise-react-ironbnb-client/README.md

-## Step 3: Create new Apartment
+## Iteration 3: Create new Apartment

 Implement the logic for `<CreateApartment />`.
 - You will need a form (controlled component).
 - When user submits, we need to send a POST request to the API.
 - Once we get the response from the API, we can redirect the user to the list of apartments
-  - do some research on how to redirect with react-router (hint: the library provides a function `navigate()`)
+  - do some research on how to redirect with react-router (hint: the library provides a custom hook `useNavigate()`)

-## Step 4: ApartmentDetails
+## Iteration 4: ApartmentDetails

 Implement the logic for `<ApartmentDetails />`.
 This component should be able to display the details of an apartment, based on its id.